opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/parse-json-processor.md

 # Parse JSON processor

-The `parse_json` processor parses JSON data for an event, including any nested fields.
+The `Parse_json` processor parses JSON data for an event, including any nested fields.
 The processor extracts the JSON pointer data and adds the input event to the extracted fields.

 ## Usage